ThrowTheSwitch/Ceedling/docs/BreakingChanges.md

 1. Within the `:flags` ↳ `:test` context, all matching of file names is now limited to *_test files_*.
 For any test file name that matches, the specified flags are added to the named build step for _all files that comprise that test executable_.
 Previously, matching was against individual files (source, test, whatever), and flags were applied to only operations on that single file.
 Now, all files part of a test executable build get the same treatment as a mini-project.

 Flags specified for release builds are applied to all files in the release build.

+## New `:project` ↳ `:use_test_preprocessor` configuration settings

+Ceedling’s preprocessing features have been greatly improved.
+Preprocessing is now no longer all-or-nothing with a simple boolean value.

+In place of `true` or `false`, `:use_test_preprocessing` now accepts:

+* `:none` disables preprocessing (equivalent to previous `false` setting).
+* `:all` enables preprpocessing for all mockable header files and test C files (equivalent to previous `true` setting).
+* `:mocks` enables only preprocessing of header files that are to be mocked.
+* `:tests` enables only preprocessing of your test files.

+## Preprocessing is temporarily unable to handle Unity’s parameterized test case macros `TEST_CASE()` and `TEST_RANGE()`

+Ceedling’s preprocessing abilities have been nearly entirely rewritten.
+In the process of doing so Ceedling has temporarily lost the ability to preprocess a test file but preserve certain directive macros including Unity’s parameterized test case macros.

+Note that it is now possible to enable preprocessing for mockable header files apart from test files.

 ## `TEST_FILE()` ➡️ `TEST_SOURCE_FILE()`